lookfwd/zelp/README.md

 * Pays fees for encoding/decoding in Linnia Mesh/AWS serverless
 * Pays fees to acknowledge "consumption" on the smart contract

-3. The Zelp user/visitor
+3. A Zelp user/visitor

-* Pays micro-payments for content
+* Pays micro-payments for content/reviews
 * Upvotes good content (there's no incentive for this)
 * Might be an Editor etc. in which case the upvote counts more (might be automatically-paid role)